To be Held in Spacious Love.

 By taking care of you, I take care of myself. ~ Thich Nhat Hanh

 I have grown so much through this role of motherhood.
-In many ways, being offered the opportunity to choose for my boys also presented me with the opportunity for a do-over – to give them the
+In many ways, being offered the opportunity to choose for my boys also presented me with the opportunity for a do-over – to give them the attention, comfort, and predictability that I didn’t have growing up.

 At first, it looked like I thought it was “suppose” to look: sports, languages, playdates, tutoring, church, class mom.
 Well, I got burnt out “trying” to make up for what my parents couldn’t possibly offer us as struggling immigrants.
 By the time I was in my late thirties, life felt like “crap” – I was overweight, sluggish, depressed, went into early perimenopause, and got hit with debilitating cluster migraines.